 Giroud equals Henry’s scoring record

-Olivier Giroud became France's joint all-time top scorer with his double against Australia in round one.
+Olivier Giroud became France's joint all-time top scorer with his double against Australia on Tuesday.

-Giroud found the net before and after the break to take his tally to 51 goals, matching Thierry Henry's mark.
+Giroud found the net before and after the break to take his tally to 51 goals, matching Thierry Henry's mark, either side of a Kylian Mbappe goal after Adrien Rabiot had levelled following Craig Goodwin's shock early opener.

-Les Bleus are the first defending champions to win their opening match since Brazil in 2006, something Italy in 2010, Spain in 2014 and Germany in 2018 failed to do.
+Les Bleus are the first defending champions to win their opening match since Brazil in 2006, which has already put them in good position to advance from the group phase, something Italy in 2010, Spain in 2014 and Germany in 2018 failed to do.

 What are France's fixtures?

-France play Australia, Denmark and Tunisia in Group D.
+France will be playing Australia, Denmark and Tunisia in Group D.

 What is France’s World Cup record?